rohit20014/Homework/README.md

 Using the Bookstore application and supplied API documentation build a project in Python or Javascript that completes the following tasks:

 #### Task 1
-Build a testing suite that tests 100% of the [API](https://demoqa.com/swagger/)
+Build a testing suite that give 100% test coverage of the [API](https://demoqa.com/swagger/)

 #### Task 2
 Build a testing suite that tests the front end application of the [Bookstore](https://demoqa.com/books)